SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/find-selection/index.md

 After getting the available entities, you can use the entity name to get the appropriate `SelectionForFind` result, which not only specifies the correct archive provider name for this search type, it specifies the default selection ID associated with the entity type.
 This ID can then be used to get the default criteria groups for that selection type.

 The **selection ID** indicates the associates personalized dynamic selection primary key, containing a default list of criteria used to pre-populate a new selection of this entity type.
-This is updated each time a user creates a new dynamic selection
+This is updated each time a user creates a new dynamic selection.

 [Learn how to do it in code](selection-how-to-search.md#get-data-source)